-A vital ingredient in the campaign was the rich visual creativity, with Holyrood Partnership organising an informative video which attracted more than 1600 YouTube hits and a successful photo shoot.
+A vital ingredient in the campaign was the rich visual creativity, with Holyrood PR organising an informative video which attracted more than 1600 YouTube hits and a successful photo shoot.

 The picture opportunity showed two young players – one with the latest hi-tech kit, the other in bygone era golfing gear to evoke the rich history of the five links courses where the tournament was played.
 The images appeared around the world.

-Scott Douglas, director of Holyrood Partnership, said he was delighted the team were seeing their hard work being recognised and added: “It was a huge effort from everyone involved.
+Scott Douglas, director of Holyrood PR, said he was delighted the team were seeing their hard work being recognised and added: “It was a huge effort from everyone involved.